coldstar1993/zkRollup-privacy-utxo/notes_and_nullifiers.md

   * Then in _fund transfer_ or _fund deposit_ scenarios, sender would check if recipient's spending key is invalid (i.e. on `nullifier tree`) first.  //TODO should in circuit?
   * calculation: `account_spending_key_nullifier = pedersen::compress(account_viewing_key_nullifier, spending_public_key)`

-_NOTE:_ If a user make existing `account viewing key` invalid by nullifier, all `account spending key` registered to this account will be
+_NOTE:_ If a user make existing `account viewing key` invalid by nullifier, all existing `account spending key` registered to this account will not be used by senders within new fund transfers.

 # Value Note Nullifier